dcmoore/google-drive-rag-bot/README.md

 git clone https://github.com/dcmoore/google-drive-rag-bot.git
 ```

+Create an empty ./data/source_docs/ directory.
+Then download whatever google doc files you want in .docx format to that directory.
+These will get loaded into the vector database so the LLM can reference them.

 Create ./data/pgvector/local-password.txt and ./data/pgvector/local-user.txt files, then fill them with whatever one word value you want.
 They will be used to set the user & password of your locally running postgres db.

 ### Run with Docker